March 4, 2022, 4:50 pm

-Perhaps 2020 was supposed to be full of discoveries and exciting plans.
-The year you would overcome your fears and go trekking in the middle of the rainforest, paraglide over the breath-taking Sierra Nevada or paddle with whales.
+Perhaps these last two years were supposed to be full of discoveries and exciting plans.
+The years you would overcome your fears and go trekking in the middle of the rainforest, paraglide over the breath-taking Sierra Nevada or paddle with whales.
 But thanks to COVID-19, that went out the window!

 Instead, you ended up learning how to make banana bread while sadly thinking about all the plans you cancelled, believing you had all the time in the world to do it later.

-So, if there is one thing that we can learn from this year is that we need to stop overthinking and live as many adventures as we can, when we can.
+So, if there is one thing that we can learn from this, is that we need to stop overthinking and live as many adventures as we can, when we can.

 And why not start this good resolution by planning your next trip to Latin America, and specifically to Colombia?!